Rethinking the Objectives of Extractive Question Answering: Probabilistic Assumptions for the Answer Span

-For the \textit{joint} objective $P_{\theta}(a_{s},a_{e})$, an arbitrary vector-to-vector similarity function $f_{sim}$ can be used for obtaining each span score (e.\,g., the dot product $\boldsymbol{H}_{s}^\top \boldsymbol{H}_{e}$)\footnote{Here, we slightly abuse the notation for the sake of generality.
+However, one does not need to apply simplifying assumptions and instead compute joint probability directly.
+We define a family of \textit{joint} probability functions $P_{\theta}(a_{s},a_{e})$ with an arbitrary vector-to-vector similarity function $f_{sim}$ used for obtaining each span score (e.\,g., the dot product $\boldsymbol{H}_{s}^\top \boldsymbol{H}_{e}$)\footnote{Here, we slightly abuse the notation for the sake of generality.
 See Subsection \ref{section:applied_models} for specific applications.}.